KnowEnG/MetaPath_Analysis/README.md

 ## Prerequisites

-The final version of GeneSet MAPR was written and tested in Python 3.5.
+The final version of GeneSet MAPR was written and tested in n 3.5.
 Certain functionality is known to not work with version 2.7 and earlier.

 The only non-standard python packages that are required are [NumPy](https://numpy.org/) and [scikit-Learn](https://scikit-learn.org/stable/).
 Exact package numbers are listed in the `requirements.txt` file.